Running Conduit to the Second Floor: Revit MEP Tutorial

 • Conduit placement can be a complex and repetitive process in Revit MEP due to its quirks, but with practice and patience, a comprehensive and accurate system can be created.
 The alignment tool and detail lines are particularly useful for ensuring consistent placement and spacing of conduits.

 Now I want to go ahead and we're going to bring some conduit up into the other space.
-We're probably going to have to use an exterior wall because if I change my underlay to be level 2, it's going to have a different room layout above, the walls are not in the same exact location.
-So I'm going to take my layout back to, or my underlay back to none, but we're going to have to use probably one of these exterior walls to go up into the space above.
+We're probably going to have to use an exterior wall because if I change my underlay to be level 2, it's going to have a different room layout above.
+The walls are not in the same exact location.
+So I'm going to take my layout back to, or my underlay back to none, but we're probably going to have to use one of these exterior walls to go up into the space above.

-So I want to go ahead, let's first of all bring my section back here, I'm going to go ahead now and I'm going to go and run the conduit up in this edge of the wall here.
-So the first thing I'm going to go ahead and do is, so I'm going to come here and I'm actually going to be looking at that wall, this is the electrical room, and I'm going to draw a conduit, again 1 inch conduit, and I'm going to go ahead and just draw and go up.
+So I want to go ahead—let's first of all bring my section back here.
+I'm going to go ahead now and run the conduit up in this edge of the wall here.
+So the first thing I'm going to do is come here and look at that wall.
+This is the electrical room, and I'm going to draw a conduit—again, 1-inch conduit—and I'm going to go ahead and just draw and go up.
 And there we are.

-I could also array those if I wanted to there also.
-The other thing I want to go ahead and do is I want to get these above the ceiling level, so I'm going to go sl for slice, and I'm going to go ahead and just slice every single one of these above the ceiling, I'm not really concerned about exactly where I'm at, and then I'm going to go ahead and just select those bottom pieces and delete them.
-I can also select those couplings and delete those also.
+I could also array those if I wanted to.
+The other thing I want to do is get these above the ceiling level, so I'm going to go SL for slice, and I'm going to slice every single one of these above the ceiling.
+I'm not too concerned about exactly where I am, and then I'm going to select those bottom pieces and delete them.
+I can also select those couplings and delete those as well.

 Learn Revit MEP